V-for-Vaggelis/ML_with_tensorflow_nanodegree/README.md

-A collection of all the projects required for Udacity's Intro to ML with tensorflow nanodegree
+A collection of all the projects required for Udacity's Intro to ML with tensorflow nanodegree.
+The datasets used for the "identify_customer_segments" are Bertlesman's propery and the notebook was only executed through Udacity's classroom to access them.
+The files required to execute this project's notebook are not available in this repository.